imjhk03/imjhk03.github.io/_posts/2021-03-02-filter-map-reduce.markdown

 There are some times we need to iterate an array or dictionary to collect or manipulate values.
 The easy way is using for-in loop, get a value and add or manipulate it to a new array.
 But Swift offers a great functions that makes it a little cleaner.
 These functions are called "Higer Order Functions", and they are `filter`, `map`, `reduce` and more.

 It takes some time to get used to it.
 I personally try to use these functions, but doesn't pop it right away while coding.
-So, I'm writing this post to try to get used to it, or to make a cheat sheet to remind me again.
+So, I'm hopefully to get used to it writing this post.
+(Or comeback to remind it again 😅)

 # Filter